3dnan-AT/Adnan_Kalbonyan_ELmarsos/LinkedIn learning/Programming Foundations Data Structures/README.md

 - After that I learned about stacks
 - After that I learned Hashes (hash tables, dicthinaries)
 - After that I learned about Trees and Graphs
-- and I learned some algorithms like (search and sort arrays, binary search,
+- and I learned some algorithms like (search and sort arrays, binary search)